paddytobias/trainingmgmt/PITCHME.md

 +++
 ## [GitPitch](https://gitpitch.com/intersectAustralia/surveys-with-qualtrics#/)
-... presentations
+... for presentations

-* remote themes, again standardising styling
+* remote themes... again standardising styling
 * loads of features for the presenter
 * can sit within GitHub repo so everything is contained

-*
 Note:
 And if that wasn't enough!